Synchronization of strongly connected partial DFAs and prefix codes: Introduction

-As discussed in~1.3 and~1.4, one of the main motivations for studying synchronization of strongly connected partial DFAs is a direct correspondence with synchronization of recognizable prefix codes.
+As discussed in \Cref{subs:sync-codes} and \Cref{subs:stars}, one of the main motivations for studying synchronization of strongly connected partial DFAs is a direct correspondence with synchronization of recognizable prefix codes.
 An important special case is when the prefix code is finite.
 We investigate it by studying literal automata of finite prefix codes and obtain stronger upper bounds than those for the general case of strongly connected partial (or complete) DFAs.
-We show that the length of the shortest reset words for literal automata of finite prefix codes is at most $\O(n \log^3 n)$, where $n$ is the number of states of the automaton (Corollary \ref{cor:literal_aut}).
-This upper bound is the same as the best known for maximal prefix codes (which becomes now a special case), but it is not transferred directly, as key statements do not hold in the same way for non-maximal prefix codes.
-To prove it, we first show that literal automata of finite prefix codes admit a word of linear length whose action sends all the states to a non-empty subset of small size (Theorem~\ref{thm:log-rank}).
+We show that the length of the shortest reset words for literal automata of finite prefix codes is at most $\O(n \log^3 n)$, where $n$ is the number of states of the automaton (\Cref{cor:literal_aut}).
+This upper bound asymptotically matches the strongest known upper bound for maximal prefix codes (which becomes now a special case), but it is not transferred directly, as key statements do not hold in the same way for non-maximal prefix codes.
+To prove it, we first show that the literal automaton of a finite prefix codes admits a word of linear length whose action sends all the states to a non-empty subset of small size (\Cref{thm:log-rank}).
 It establishes a natural combinatorial property of finite prefix codes and constitutes the most involved proof in this paper.
-Once we show the existence of such a word, we use one more construction called the \emph{induced automaton}, which is a generalization of linear algebraic techniques to the case of partial DFAs (Section~\ref{sec:induced}).
+Once we show the existence of such a word, we use one more construction called the \emph{induced automaton}, which is a generalization of linear algebraic techniques to the case of partial DFAs (\Cref{sec:induced}).
 This particular construction extends the existing techniques originally developed for complete DFAs but simultaneously comes with a new simpler and more general proof.

-Finally, we show that the lower bounds for strongly connected partial DFAs are asymptotically the same even if we ensure the existence of undefined transitions (Section~\ref{sec:lower_bounds}).
+Finally, we show that the lower bounds for strongly connected partial DFAs are asymptotically the same even if we ensure the existence of undefined transitions (\Cref{sec:lower_bounds}).
 In other words, undefined transitions do not help in general, as we cannot significantly improve upper bounds for such automata without doing that for the complete case.